-We know that not only do we not want to go ‘back there’ but that we’re also afraid of stepping outside of our comfort zone by engaging with the person from a place of vulnerability and building a relationship.
+We know that not only do we not want to go ‘back there’ but that we’re afraid of stepping outside of our comfort zone by engaging with the person from a place of vulnerability and building a relationship.
 Compromise?
 Pah!
-What if I compromise and they’re screwing me over or they screw me over at some other point?
+What if I compromise and they’re screwing me over or they screw me over at another point?

-The funny thing is that we try to act all cool in the honeymoon period but once things start getting real, which can be signaled by us feeling afraid of normality or things developing, we start to clamp down and dig our heels in.
-I know I’ve been all nice and non-confrontational but you do know that you need to do things in the way that I expect (even though I might not directly express it) because this is how I feel safe and validated, right?
+The funny thing is that we try to act all cool in the honeymoon period.
+Once things start getting real, though, which we might interpret through feeling afraid of normality or things developing, we start to clamp down and dig our heels in.
+I know I’ve been all nice and non-confrontational.
+You do know, though, that you need to do things how I expect (even though I might not directly express it) because this is how I feel safe and validated, right?

-What if ‘their way’, i.e. outside of our comfort zone, rules and predictions, will hurt us?
+What if ‘their way’, i.e. outside of our comfort zone, rules and predictions, hurts us?

-What we need to acknowledge when we get into a fight for supremacy is that that’s not a relationship; that’s all ego.
-We’re fighting for that person to have our needs met while at the same time being resistant to doing things ‘their way’ because if we are entirely honest with ourselves, we see ‘their way’ whether it is an accurate assessment or not, as being reflective of the behaviour of someone from our past, likely a parent/caregiver, or a sibling, bully, or someone else who did not meet our needs.
-Our perception of ‘their way’ may be based on conscious or subconscious recognition that we are engaging with our ‘type’ and/or that we are recreating a pattern of a situation in attempt to be right this time.
+We need to acknowledge when we get into a fight for supremacy that that’s not a relationship; it’s all ego.
+We’re fighting for that person to have our needs met while at the same time being resistant to doing things ‘their way’.
+If we are entirely honest with ourselves, we see ‘their way’, whether accurate or not, as a reflection of the behaviour of someone from our past.
+Often, it’s a parent/caregiver, or a sibling, bully, or someone else who did not meet our needs.
+Our perception of ‘their way’ might be based on conscious or subconscious recognition that we are engaging with our ‘type’ and/or that we are recreating a pattern of a situation in attempt to be rightthis time.

 We want to right the wrongs of the past.

-If we can ‘make’ him/her do what we want, we think that we can correct the past and close up the void of those unmet needs and all of that critical narrative that we’ve been bludgeoning us with.
-The more that they passive aggressively or aggressively push for ‘their way’ and the more that we go in our own mode of people pleasing, passive aggression or even aggression to swing things ‘our way’, is the more that we feel afraid.
+If we can ‘make’ this person do what we want, we think that we can correct the past.
+We imagine doing so will close the void of those unmet needs and all of that critical narrative we’ve bludgeoned ourselves with.
+The more they passive aggressively or aggressively push for ‘their way’ and the more that we go in our own mode of people pleasing, passive aggression or even aggression to swing things ‘our way’, the more afraid we feel.

-Their actions as well as our feelings, thoughts and actions, are familiar to us, and this reinforces the idea that we’re going back to a painful place, a place incidentally that we’ve vowed that we were not going to with the promise that we would never do things ‘their way’ again.
+Their actions as well as our feelings, thoughts and actions, are familiar to us.
+The familiarity reinforces the idea that we’re going back to a painful place, a place, incidentally, we’ve vowed we were not going to with the promise that we would never do things ‘their way’ again.
 Yet here we are.
 The old feelings are back.

-Depending on what our typical mode is and on Baggage Reclaim, we tend to opt for the, Let me please you in one million and one ways in an attempt to influence or even control your feelings and behaviour so that I can feel better about continuing with you mode, we hope that by accepting less than what we deserve that we’ll activate their conscience so that they feel guilty and yes even obliged, to reciprocate and pay back.
-We keep battling with our pleasing, erupting periodically, then back to pleasing and wondering when our nice and good deeds will finally be rewarded.
+Depending on what our typical mode is and, on Baggage Reclaim, we tend to opt for the, Let me please you in one million and one ways in an attempt to influence or even control your feelings and behaviour so that I can feel better about continuing with you mode, we hope that by accepting less than what we deserve that we’ll activate their conscience.
+We hope they’ll feel guilty and, yes, even obliged to reciprocate and ‘pay us back’.
+We keep battling with our pleasing, erupting periodically, then back to pleasing.
+And then we wonder when we’ll finally be rewarded for our ‘nice’ and ‘good’ deeds.

 Here’s the extra big kicker about power struggles though: